norcams/winch/docs/intro_tools.rst

 VirtualBox package repo to your package manager.
 This makes updating easier or even automatic in the future so I recommend that you do so.

-You should also install the extensions package for VirtualBox witch will provide proper PXE support for your virtual machines.
+You should also install the extensions package for VirtualBox which will provide proper PXE support for your virtual machines.
 This is needed if you're provisioning with foreman.